dillionlim/advent-of-code-2024/src/day_22/explanation.md

 * Dividing by $2^x$ can be done by `a >> x`.
 * Finding $a \bmod 2^x$ can be done by `a &` $(2^x -1)$.

+As a minor optimization, we node that when we divide the number, the number will never become larger, so we can skip the modulo operation for that step.

 ### Code Complexity

 **Time Complexity:** $O(N \times M)$